jamesbowman/py-bteve/docs/index.rst

       :param int ref: specifies the reference value for the alpha test.
 Range 0-255.
 The initial value is 0

       These values are part of the graphics context and are saved and restored by :meth:`SaveContext` and :meth:`RestoreContext`.

-  These low-level methods set the bitmap format.
-  :meth:`cmd_setbitmap` is a higher-level alternative.

   .. method:: BitmapExtFormat(format)